Hours of Operation

 We believe in privacy and information about tour veterans and volunteers is kept confidential.
 While we do post regularly on social media, we do not take photos, videos, etc. of anyone who has not signed a Media Release for confidentiality reasons.

-Lois Dawn Fritz conducts ongoing and successive Facebook campaigns specifically oriented to our audience of veterans, those interested in equine activities, PTSD and substance abuse recovery, and veteran supporters.
+Lois Dawn Magill conducts ongoing and successive Facebook campaigns specifically oriented to our audience of veterans, those interested in equine activities, PTSD and substance abuse recovery, and veteran supporters.
 Through these initiatives, we have seen our Facebook following grow into the thousands; extending our reach across the U.S. and abroad.

 Participation & Non-Discrimination